-- Whitman’s Department of Communications is a team of professionals who are experts in both their specialty areas and customer service.
+- Whitman’s Office of Communications is a team of professionals who are experts in both their specialty areas and customer service.

 - The team works in concert to develop communications ideas and strategies and execute action plans that help advance Whitman’s mission.